Types of Degrees Sacred Music Majors Are Getting

 - Fine Arts - Knowledge of the theory and techniques required to compose, produce, and perform works of music, dance, visual arts, drama, and sculpture.

 - History and Archeology - Knowledge of historical events and their causes, indicators, and effects on civilizations and cultures.

 Skills for Sacred Music Majors

-A major in sacred music prepares you for careers in which the following skill-sets are crucial:
+sacred music majors are found most commonly in careers in which the following skills are important:

 - Instructing - Teaching others how to do something.